Cypress Hills Interprovincial Park: Nature

 Approximately 700 species of plants and animals thrive in the park, including 14 species of orchids.

 The park protects the majority of the Cypress Hills landscape, which consists of three separate elevated blocks of lush forest and fescue grassland surrounded by dry mixed-grass prairie.
-The "west block" and "centre block" are protected as provincial parks, and are managed by Alberta Parks and Protected Areas and Saskatchewan Parks, respectively.
-The "east block" of the Cypress Hills, situated near Eastend, Saskatchewan, is not a park or protected area.
-The Fort Walsh National Historic Site is also located adjacent to the "west block".
+The West and Centre Blocks are protected as provincial parks, and are managed by Alberta Parks and Protected Areas and Saskatchewan Parks, respectively.
+The "East Block" of the Cypress Hills, situated near Eastend, Saskatchewan, is not a park or protected area.
+The Fort Walsh National Historic Site is also located adjacent to the West Block.